What I Wish Everyone Knew About Anemia And Nutrition

 Environmental pollutants16 or toxins can disrupt iron homeostasis and result in ACD.
 And more research is needed, but gut dysbiosis or microbial imbalances within the gastrointestinal tract17 may also play a role in ACD.

 It is important to determine if ACD is the actual cause of the anemia because iron supplementation given during this state of inflammation can potentially cause more damage and oxidative stress (if iron deficiency is not the root cause).
 In fact, excess iron may have negative neurological consequences and serve as a risk factor for dementia18.

 Don't despair: There's a lot you can do if you're anemic.

-The moral of the story is that you want to understand WHY the deficiency is happening.
-Working with a functional medicine practitioner or functional nutritionist can help you to resolve the root cause to eliminate your symptoms for good (instead of just putting on a Band-Aid).
+The moral of the story is that you want to understand WHY the anemia is happening.
+Working with a functional medicine doctor or nutritionist can help you to resolve the root cause to eliminate your symptoms for good.

 Iron deficiency could be what's making you tired all the time.

 Dr. Brooke Scheller is a doctor of clinical nutrition, a nationally recognized health expert, and the founder of Functional Sobriety, a nutrition-based program for alcohol reduction.
 After gaining freedom from alcohol in 2021, Dr. Brooke took her experience in sobriety and applied her expertise in nutrition and functional medicine to help others change their relationship with alcohol.

 After working with executives, celebrities, and high-powered clients, she recognized a glaring gap in the wellness space: overconsumption of alcohol.
 Her approach results in improved brain health, mood, energy, focus, gut health, and hormone balance.
 Learn more about her Alcohol-Free Nutrition Academy at brookescheller.com.